October 2024

 • a decision to refuse, suspend, cancel or reduce income support based on the death of a member of the benefit unit;

-• a determination that an application has been withdrawn when requested information necessary to determine eligibility as a person with a disability has not been provided in ninety days and no extension of time is given to provide the information;
+• a determination that an application is deemed to have been withdrawn when requested information necessary to determine eligibility as a person with a disability has not been provided in ninety days and no extension of time is given to provide the information;

-• a decision to establish a date to review a person's disability status
+• a decision to set a date to review a person's disability status;

 • a decision that the date of grant is on or before the day on which the application is completed

-• a decision that the date of grant is on or before the 1st day of the month following the completion of an application, for persons in receipt of Ontario Works
+• a decision that the date of grant is on or before the 1st day of the month following the completion of an application, for applicants who were in receipt of Ontario Works when they applied for ODSP

 • No appeal to the SBT is available on a decision regarding employment supports